 I am a fifth-year PhD Economics student at the European University Institute.
 My advisors are Russell Cooper and Giancarlo Corsetti.
-My research interests is in macroeconomics, with a focus on market power and the behavior of firms and workers.
+I am currently working as an Intern at the OECD Competition Division (Directorate of Financial and Enterprise Affairs).

 Before joining the EUI I worked as a pre-doctoral Research Assistant at IESE Business School for Carles Vergara and Núria Mas.